Enable javascript in your browser for better experience. Need to know to enable it? Go here.

 39.8% WUGM in tech roles

-Women and underrepresented gender minorities in tech roles
+Women or gender diverse in tech roles

 Global gender diversity by grade (tech roles)

 Adopting a holistic approach to our efforts in gender diversity also includes an emphasis on parity and advancement.
-Metrics aside, a culture of inclusion and belonging backed by specific advancement opportunities and programs is critical, as we constantly see the under-representation of WUGM in tech.
+Metrics aside, a culture of inclusion and belonging backed by specific advancement opportunities and programs is critical, as we constantly see the under-representation of W/GD in tech.
 Our software delivery teams are created with a mix of skills, backgrounds, experiences etc. and we have a global system of grades and review process that ensures parity.

 Lead